 I'm getting an error during the update process

-If you get partway through the update process and get an error like the below, you can try these steps
+If you get partway through the update process, you can try these steps

 Try again later (we've found these errors are intermittent)